-• Operating & Finance Leases-The Company determines if an arrangement is a lease at inception.
+Operating & Finance Leases-The Company determines if an arrangement is a lease at inception.
 The operating lease right-of-use ("ROU") assets are included within the Company's non-current assets and lease liabilities are included in current or non-current liabilities on the Company's Consolidated Balance Sheets.
 Finance leases are included in "Property and equipment," "Current maturities of long-term debt" and "Long-term debt" on the Company's Consolidated Balance Sheets.
 ROU assets represent the Company's right to use, or control the use of, a specified asset for the lease term.
 Lease liabilities are the Company's obligation to make lease payments arising from a lease and are measured on a discounted basis.
 Operating lease ROU assets and operating lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term on the commencement date.
-The operating lease ROU asset includes any lease payments made and initial direct costs incurred and excludes lease incentives.
-The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
+The operating lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Lease expense for minimum lease payments continues to be recognized on a straight-line basis over the lease term.

 Goodwill-Goodwill represents the excess of the cost of companies acquired over the fair value of their net assets at the dates of acquisition.
 Goodwill is not amortized, but instead is reviewed for impairment at least annually at a reporting unit level, absent any interim indicators of impairment.
 Interim testing for impairment is performed if indicators of potential impairment exist.
 We perform our annual impairment assessment during the fourth quarter of each year which typically consists of a qualitative assessment to determine whether it is more likely than not that the fair value of the reporting unit is less than its net book value, including goodwill.
 Factors used in our qualitative assessment include, but are not limited to, macroeconomic conditions, market conditions, cost factors, overall financial performance and Company and reporting unit specific events.
 If we identify a potential impairment in our qualitative assessment, we perform a quantitative assessment by comparing the fair value of the applicable reporting unit to its net book value, including goodwill.
 To determine the fair value of our reporting units and test for impairment, we utilize an income approach (discounted cash flow method) as we believe this is the most direct approach to incorporate the specific economic attributes and risk profiles of our reporting units into our valuation model.
 We generally do not utilize a market approach, given the lack of relevant information generated by market transactions involving comparable businesses.
-However, to the extent market indicators of fair value become available, we would consider such market indicators in our discounted cash flow analysis and determination of fair value.
-Refer to Note 9 - Goodwill and Other Intangible Assets for our disclosure regarding goodwill impairment testing.
+However, to the extent market indicators of fair value become available, we would consider such market indicators in our disclosure regarding goodwill impairment testing.